msimecek/Chatbot-Student-Workshop/README.md

 ## Conclusion

-In two sections, you learned how to create a simple chatbot in C#, how to send a user a message enriched with images, and how to work with persisted state between messages.
+In three sections, you learned how to create a simple chatbot in C#, how to send a user a message enriched with images, and how to work with persisted state between messages.

 Possible extensions: